 While waiting for a decision, don’t make new accounts.
 This could make things worse.
 Instead, get ready to provide more info if needed.
 Remember, patience is important during this time.

-What to Do If Your Appeal Is Denied
+What To Do If Your Appeal Is Denied

 Facing a denied Twitter appeal can be frustrating.
 If your Twitter account recovery efforts hit a roadblock, don’t lose hope.
 There are still steps you can take to rebuild your Twitter presence.